yarmand/miam/README.md

   - select drive
   - import in date based folder `year/mont/day`.
     - file will remain forever in those date base folder
-- link JPEG and RAW versions of teh same image (can have several JPEG for the same RAW)
+- link JPEG and RAW versions of the same image (can have several JPEG for the same RAW)
-  - delete all the the JPEGs delete the RAW
+  - delete all the the JPEGs => delete the RAW
   - publish a developed/processed JPEG
   - published jpeg is marked to be able to find back the RAW later
 - sync a designated folder to a cloud provider (OneDrive, DropBox...)